ALIGNMENT OF DISTRICT EXPENSES TO ENROLLMENT

 SETTING SPECIFIC MEASURABLE GOALS

-NKTA supports the setting of goals, and holding elected leaders accountable for meeting them
+NKTA supports the setting of goals, and holding elected leaders and employees accountable for meeting them

 NKTA supports thorough examination of all line items in every proposed budget